Thyroid cancer is a rare?type of cancer that affects the thyroid gland, a small gland at the base of the neck.?

-Your recommended treatment plan will depend on the type and grade of your cancer, and if a complete cure is realistically achievable.
+Your?recommended treatment plan will depend on the type and grade of your cancer, and whether a complete cure is realistically achievable.

-DTCs are treated using a combination of surgery to remove the thyroid gland (thyroidectomy), and a type of radiotherapy that destroys any remaining cancer cells and prevents the thyroid cancer returning.
+Differentiated thyroid cancers (DTCs)?are treated using a combination of surgery to remove the thyroid gland (thyroidectomy) and a type of?radiotherapy that destroys any remaining cancer cells and prevents the thyroid cancer returning.

-Medullary thyroid carcinomas tend to spread faster than DTCs, so it may be necessary to remove any nearby lymph nodes as well as your thyroid gland.
-Lymph nodes are small, oval-shaped glands that remove unwanted bacteria and particles from the body.
-Radiotherapy iodine treatment is not used because it is ineffective in treating this type of thyroid cancer.
+Medullary thyroid carcinomas tend to spread faster than DTCs, so it may be necessary to remove any nearby lymph nodes, as well as your thyroid gland.

 Read more about treating thyroid cancer.

-Cancerous cells will return in an estimated 5-20% of people with a history of thyroid cancer.
-Approximately 10-15% of people will experience a return of cancerous cells in other parts of their body, such as their bones.
+Cancerous cells will return?in an estimated 5-20% of people with a history of thyroid cancer.
+In approximately 10-15% of people the cancerous cells will come back in other parts of their body, such as their bones.

-Sometimes, cancerous cells can return many years after surgery and radioactive iodine treatment has been completed.
-Due to this risk, you will be asked to attend regular check-ups so any cancerous cells that do return can be quickly treated.
+You'll be asked to attend regular check-ups so any cancerous cells that return can be treated quickly.?

 Read more about the complications of thyroid cancer.